Before You Arrive

 - Pay the SEVIS I-901 fee and save the Receipt indicating payment of the SEVIS fee

-- Copies of financial support documents used to obtain the I-20 or DS-2019
+- Copies of financial support documents used to obtain the I-20

 - Letter explaining the reason to change status